UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is/are maintained by the SkillUp Udacity members.
+This project and everyone participating in it is/are maintained by the SkillUP Udacity members.
 By participating, you are expected to uphold this code.
 In case, you need to contact us, tag anyone of us in the Udacity Frontend Scholars Slack channel, below are our slack handles
   * @ezioda004
   * @Sunny Puri
   * @Vanisha